 Seven years later, that cherry red Kitchen Aid stand mixer still sits proudly on our kitchen counter and is used often!
 As a dietitian and chef’s daughter, I’m a passionate advocate for building our kids’ cooking skills and food literacy.

 It can start when they’re babies, playing “drums” with a wooden spoon on an upside-down pot.
 When my kids were toddlers, they helped with simple tasks such as tearing lettuce, washing berries and cracking eggs.
-And as older kids, they helped read recipes, measured ingredients and practiced basic knife skills.
+And as older kids, they helped read recipes, measure ingredients and practiced basic knife skills.

 Fast forward to today and Ben, my eldest, is heading off to university in September.
 Abbey will be starting grade 12 and leaving the nest next fall.
 While there are meal plans on campus, both kids are interested in choosing a residence which has a kitchen.
 It feels so good to know that they’ll be able to cook some healthy meals and snacks while living on their own.

 Cooking is an essential life skill and fosters healthy eating.
 When teens eat well, they’re fueled for study, work and play.
 Here are ways to build your teen’s food skills and confidence in the kitchen.

 1. Search and find.